-Here are our top tips to ensure your presentation goes down well during an interview.
+Here are out top tips to ensure your presentation goes down well during an interview.

-Have a clear message – work out what you want to say in two or three sentences before elaborating your ideas.
-It is important to write this down and make this the theme of your whole presentation and refer to it regularly.
+- Have a clear message: work out what you want to say in two or three sentences before elaborating your ideas.
+Write this down and make this the theme of your whole presentation and refer to it regularly.
 Remember, in order to make an impact you need to have clear recommendations, backed up by convincing arguments.

-Structure your presentation – make sure the structure of your presentation is clear and well laid out.
-You should include the following:
+- Structure your presentation: make sure the structure of your presentation is clear.
+You need:

 - A short introduction explaining what the presentation is about and what you are going to cover.

-- Clear sections or themes within the presentation (there might be one slide per theme), ensuring your argument has a logical structure.
+- Information on how you would tackle the brief.
+Detail this in clear sections or themes within the presentation (there might be one slide per theme), ensuring your argument has a logical structure

 - A clear conclusion with specific recommendations, identifying the resources required to deliver them.

-Less is more – keep your presentation succinct and to the point.
-It is better to let the interviewer ask follow-up questions at the end rather than rushing which may mean they will miss your most important points.
-We would advise to keep presentation to three or four slides for a five minute presentation, or six or seven for a ten minute presentation.
-If you need to produce a separate handout with additional information please do so, but ensure your presentation looks clean and uncluttered.
+- Less is more: it is better to keep your presentation succinct and allow the audience to ask follow up questions at the end rather than rushing through a mound of information.
+It is especially important that any slides you use are visually clear and not text-heavy.
+Restrict slides to 3 or 4 for a 5 minute presentation, and 6 or 7 for a 10 minute presentation, and never fill each slide with text.
+If you need to produce a separate hand-out with additional information please do so, but ensure your presentation looks clean and uncluttered.

-Manage your time – your presentation should not exceed the amount of time you have been given – if it is too short you can appear underprepared and if it is too long you may be cut off halfway through and penalised for not following instructions.
+- Manage your time: it is important that your presentation lasts the amount of time you have been given – too short and you can appear lazy or underprepared and too long and you come across as being poorly organised and unable to follow instructions.
 It is always a good idea to have a timed run through of your finished presentation.

-Do your research – make sure you have researched your topic thoroughly.
+- Do your research: make sure you have researched your topic thoroughly.
 Find out how the business has handled this issue or a similar situation in the past.
-You may also want to research what their competitors are doing in this field to get some ideas on what might work?
+Research what their competitors are doing in this field.

-Know your audience – before you start writing your presentation, think about who is going to be interviewing you.
-What are their job responsibilities, priorities and professional backgrounds?
+- Know your audience: before writing your presentation, consider your panel members.
+What are their job responsibilities, priorities, professional backgrounds and interests?
 You can find out a lot through online research on sites such as LinkedIn.
 Think about your presentation from their perspective and consider what aspects of the topic will most interest them.

 - Why are you recommending x option and not y?